This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 While there are lots of vegetables that are safe for dogs, their diet should be made up predominantly of proteins and healthy fats.

 This means that bell peppers should only be fed occasionally as a treat.
-Supplemental foods and treats should only make up around 10% of your dog’s daily diet.
+According to WebMD, supplemental foods and treats should only comprise around 10% of your dog’s daily diet.

 Introduce Bell Peppers in Small Quantities